-Prerequisites: CHLD 140 or equivalent college course with a minimum grade of C.
+Prerequisites: CHLD 141 or equivalent college courses with a minimum grade of C.

-CHLD 144 Administration of Early Childhood Centers II - DS6 3unit(s) Hours: 3 Lecture/Discussion
+CHLD 144 Administration II: Personnel and Leadership - DS6 3unit(s) Hours: 3 Lecture/Discussion

 Students will learn effective strategies for personnel management and leadership in early care and education settings.
-This will Include legal and ethical responsibilities, supervision techniques, professional development and reflective practices for diverse and inclusive early care and education programs.
+This will include legal and ethical responsibilities, supervision techniques, professional development, and reflective practices for diverse and inclusive early care and education programs.
 May be used to fulfill Title 22 Child Care Center Director requirements.
-CHLD 143 and CHLD 144 fulfill requirements for a California Site Supervisory Permit.
+CHLD 143 and CHLD 144 fulfill specialization unit requirements for a California Site Supervisory Permit.

-Prerequisites: CHLD 141 or equivalent college course with a minimum grade of C.
+Prerequisites: CHLD 143 or equivalent college course with a minimum grade of C.